Table of Contents:

 Once the dissertation committee is in place, guidance for the remainder of the student's doctoral program passes to the Dissertation Committee.
 The membership of the Dissertation Committee is often the same as the Pre-Candidacy Examination Committee, but this is not mandatory.
 The appointment process is initiated by the student and the Pre-Candidacy Exam Committee Chair in similar manner as that for the Pre-Candidacy Examination Committee (see Dissertation Committee and Proposal form).
 All of the guidelines applicable to the composition of the Pre-Candidacy Examination Committee also apply to the Dissertation Committee.
 This procedure is needed even if the composition of the Dissertation Committee is the same as the Pre-Candidacy Examination Committee.

 The Dissertation Committee should meet regularly with the student during candidacy, and at least once a year in winter term to review progress and future plans.
 The committee should certify at this meeting that satisfactory progress has been made that year.
 The Ph.D.
-Student Annual Progress Report (including date and signatures of all committee members) should be forwarded to the Office of Academic Programs.
+Student Annual Progress Report (including date and signatures of all committee members) should be forwarded to the Jennifer Taylor, in the Office of Academic Programs.

 Roles of the Chair (or Co-Chairs) and Cognate Member